Skip to main content

 As the season progressed and Monticello piled up successes, the Magic turned their initial frustration at the move to belief they could do something special.

-“They came in last summer and they’re like, ‘you know what?
+“They came in last summer and they’re like, ‘You know what?
 Double A, no problem.
-We got this,’ ” coach Lisa Moran said.
+We got this,’” coach Lisa Moran said.
 “And that’s what they’ve done.
 And now a state championship.”

 Few personify Monticello’s can-do attitude more than senior Alisha Grue.
 A longtime varsity gymnast, she took her junior year off because of stress fractures in both shins.